 7. Demonstrate dependability and trustworthiness.

-By virtue of publishing regularly (i.e., at least once per week) and consistently over time (because this is how you do business), you demonstrate trustworthiness.
+By publishing regularly (i.e., at least once per week) and consistently over time (because this is how you do business), you demonstrate trustworthiness.

 Combine that with the passion (see #6) and the willingness to interact with readers via comments or email exchanges, you create a powerful testament to the character of your business.